filesender/filesender/docs/acknowledgements.md

 * David Jericho, AARnet, Australia for feedback, field testing and patches
 * Dick Visser, TERENA, the Netherlands, for his solid patches
 * Jean-Philippe Evrard, BELNET, Belgium for the customisable footer
-* Rogier Spoor, SURFnet, the Netherlands, for provisioning resources
+* Rogier Spoor, SURF, the Netherlands, for provisioning resources
 * Thijs Kinkhorst, Tilburg University, the Netherlands, for his solid patches
 * The User Experience group (in particular Dharani Perera-Schulz), eSolutions, Monash University, Australia, for conducting a Usability and interaction design review
 * UNINETT Feide RnD for supplying Feide Open IdP as a public service